Transformation Driven Visual Reasoning: Implementation Details

-The optimizer used for training is Adam~\cite{DBLP:journals/corr/KingmaB14}.
-The learning rate used by Adam is 0.001 in the beginning and is reduced to 0.0001 after 25 epochs.
-For the settings of Event and View, data is shared and the size of the training, validation, test set is 500,000, 2,000, and 8,000 respectively.
-For the setting of Basic, we collect all existing 1-step samples in data, and the size of training, validation, and test set is 117,500, 2,000, and 8,000.
+The optimizer we used is Adam~\cite{DBLP:journals/corr/KingmaB14} and the learning rate is 0.001 in the beginning then reduced to 0.0001 after 25 epochs.
+The samples for Event and View is shared and the number of samples in the training, validation, and test set is 500,000, 10,000, and 20,000 respectively.
+Please note for each sample in View, we have 3 different final views so that the total image pairs are tripled.
+As for Basic, we collect all existing 1-step samples in data, and the size of training, validation, and test set is 125000, 2,500, and 5,000.
 All models are trained with 50 epochs on the training set and models that have the best results on the validation set are chosen to be evaluated on the test set to get the final results.
 In our experiments, images are resized to $120\times 160$ for fast training.
-Furthermore, by following the common practice on image augmentation~\cite{krizhevsky2012imagenet}, we apply a $0\sim5\%$ spatial translation to input image pairs during the training process.
+Furthermore, by following the common practice on image augmentation~\cite{krizhevsky2012imagenet}, we apply a $0\sim5\%$ spatial translation to all input image pairs during training.

+During evaluation, when moving an object from the visible area into the invisible area, any directions and steps that could cause the same effect without making objects overlapping are accepted.
+In the evaluation system, this is implemented by only comparing the visible objects' attribute values of the two final states, i.e.~the predicting final state and the ground truth final state.